morceaudebois/debrandify/readme.md

 1. Get ahold of the WP Debrand plugin.
 You can either download a [release](https://github.com/morceaudebois/wp-debrand/releases/tag/1.0) from this repo or simply get it from the `/wp-content/plugins/` folder on a website where it's already installed.
 2. Once you have the plugin, navigate to `/src/php/` in it and open the `functions.php` file.
-3. The first thing you'll see should be the `dwpify_dwpify_getDefaultOptions()` function.
+3. The first thing you'll see should be the `wpdbrd_wpdbrd_getDefaultOptions()` function.
 This is where default options are defined, each line corresponding to a toggle/field of the WP Debrand settings page.
 4. Simply edit each line you want customised, `'yes'` being toggled and `'no'` being untoggled.
 5. Save the file and upload the plugin to your new site (either zip it and upload it through the WordPress dashboard, or put it in the `/wp-content/plugins/` folder)
 6. Activate it and that's it!
 WP Debrand should be initialised with your custom settings.